cortexlabs/cortex/docs/cluster/install.md

 ./cortex.sh install
 ```

-See [cluster configuration](config.md) options to customize your installation.
+See [cluster configuration](config.md) to customize your installation.

 ## Installing and configuring the CLI